 The Practical Guide to Returning People to the Workplace Safely

-As the economy begins to reopen, how confident are you in your organization’s readiness for bringing people back to work?
-In this free guide, Marsh’s risk and safety professionals have drawn upon our extensive knowledge to identify immediate actions for your organization to consider as you prepare, implement, and manage a return to on-site work.
+As the economy begins to reopen, how confident are you in your organisation's readiness for bringing people back to work?
+In this free guide, Marsh's risk and safety professionals have drawn upon our extensive knowledge to identify immediate actions for your organisation to consider as you prepare, implement, and manage a return to on-site work.

 What's in the Guide?

-Our assessment provides a list of considerations to help you evaluate your organization’s readiness for bringing people back to work.
-Your results will aid you in identifying and prioritizing areas for development.
+Our assessment provides a list of considerations to help you evaluate your organisation's readiness for bringing people back to work.
+Your results will aid you in identifying and prioritising areas for development.